Hypnic Headache is a rare, treatable severe headache, first described in 1988, which has a unique characteristic.

 The astonishing fact about this headache is that it is treatable in almost every case.

-(The simplest way to get a detailed understanding of this condition is to search Amazon.com for my review of Hypnic Headache, and you can read at leisure on your Kindle or via the Kindle app on your iPad etc).
+(The simplest way to get a detailed understanding of this condition is to search Amazon.com for my review of Hypnic Headache, and you can read at leisure on your Kindle or via the Kindle app on your iPad etc, and costs only $0.99).

 I have managed to obtain copies of all known cases of Hypnic Headache (using the principle of a "Systematic Review", where I try to use a standard method to identify and include as many cases as possible).